Our Philosophy

 The underlying assumption is that if you choose to ignore that advice you’ll be constantly stuck trying to “correct” your camera.

-And so the lasting fallout from this paradigm is that, rather than being taught to simply bypass and ignore this programming altogether, what professional photographers are taught to do instead (and to a COMICALLY absurd degree) is to patch together a complicated tapestry of “common wisdom” and formulaic protocols, all of which are stubbornly anchored to the idea of ACCEPTING the limitations of your camera’s programming, and then finding some irrationally convoluted ways of working around those limitations.
+And so the lasting fallout from this paradigm is that, rather than be taught to simply bypass and ignore this programming altogether, what professional photographers are being taught to do instead (and to a COMICALLY absurd degree) is to patch together a complicated tapestry of “common wisdom” and formulaic protocols, all of which are stubbornly anchored to the idea of ACCEPTING the limitations of your camera’s programming, and then finding some irrationally convoluted ways of working around those limitations.

 Or one final way you could describe this whole crazy mess is to state that most photographers are now learning their “expertise” in two big steps: